-Brad Sadek is the founder and managing partner of Sadek and Cooper.
+Brad Sadek is the founder and managing partner of Sadek Bankruptcy Law Offices.
 He has been practicing bankruptcy law since 2002.
 He launched his own practice in 2006, focusing on consumer debtor bankruptcy law.
 Since the firm’s founding, Brad has helped more than 4,000 clients with foreclosure defense, debt relief and bankruptcy filing.

 How Brad became a lawyer.
 He took the LSAT during college to help out his nervous roommate at Penn State, and did well.
 After graduation, he took a job as a stockbroker-in-training and found himself dissatisfied.
 When a postcard arrived advertising enrollment in law school, he was intrigued and soon after enrolled at Rutgers School of Law.
 After passing the bar exam in 2002, he was, for a short while, the youngest lawyer in Pennsylvania.

 “Once I started practicing law and seeing how it helped people, I fell in love with the practice and the results.”

 Why Brad chose to practice bankruptcy law.
 As a new lawyer, he started out at a large law firm in Philadelphia practicing Chapter 11 corporate bankruptcy/reorganization law on the creditors side of the table.
 “I didn’t have much client contact.
 I spent most of my day on the computer or with books.
 I wanted to directly help people, so I was drawn to the consumer debtors’ side.”

 The philosophy Brad brings to the practice of bankruptcy law.
 “I try to put myself in their shoes.”
 Over the years of his practice, Brad has come to recognize that each client and each situation is unique.
 Unique situations require unique solutions.
 He tries to assess the specific circumstances his client is facing and the best solution to guide them to the future they desire.